iterative/dvc.org/content/docs/command-reference/repro.md

   corresponding pipelines, including the target stages themselves.
 This option has no effect if `targets` are not provided.

-- `--pull` - attempts to download the missing dependencies of stages that need to be run.
-Unless `--no-run-cache` is passed, it will also try to download the [run cache] and the outputs of stages that are already present in it.
+- `--pull` - attempts to download missing data as needed.
+This includes (1) dependencies of stages to be run, (2) outputs of otherwise unchanged stages to be skipped, (3) [run cache] for stages to be checked out from cache (unless `--no-run-cache` is passed).

 - `--allow-missing` - skip stages with no other changes than missing data.